 Current Opportunities:

-The American Political Science Association (APSA) and the Southeast Asian Politics Related Group (SEAPRG) are pleased to announce a Call for Applications from early-career scholars interested in attending the Southeast Asia Research Development Group (RDG) held in conjunction with the 2024 APSA Annual Meeting.
-The program offers an opportunity to advance research towards publication, participate in the APSA annual meeting, and develop scholarly networks with colleagues.
-Participation in the Southeast Asia Research Development Group is open to early-career scholars whose research focuses on Southeast Asia and who are currently based in Asia (those whose primary institutional affiliation is outside of Asia are not eligible for this program).
-Participants will receive an APSA Travel Grant of up to $1,000 to support eligible travel and accommodation expenses.
+The 2026 Southeast Asian Politics Research Development Group (RDG) offers an opportunity to advance research towards publication, participate in the 2026 APSA Annual Meeting, and develop scholarly networks with colleagues.
+Participation in the RDG is open to early-career scholars whose research focuses on Southeast Asia and who are currently based in Asia.
+Priority will be given to applications from scholars based in Southeast Asia.
+Those whose primary institutional affiliation is outside of Asia are not eligible for this program.
+Selected scholars will receive an APSA Travel Grant of up to $1,000 to support eligible travel and accommodation expenses.
+Applications were due March 8, 2026.

 APSA International Membership